osialek/terraform-AWS-webApp/README.md

 ## Notes

-- Deployed web and db servers are empty imaged running latest Ubuntu 22.04 image
+- Deployed web and db servers are running an empty Ubuntu 22.04 latest image
 - No dependencies or services are being installed within this configuration
-- Further work need to be done
+- Further work needs to be done to provision we app/services
 - This is just a base for hosting a simple web application